Dynamical Systems:

 4.3.
 Response to a General Input (Aperiodic Signal) in Frequency Domain

-• An aperiodic signal can be thought of as periodic with infinite period
+An aperiodic signal can be interpreted as a periodic signal with infinite period.
+That is:

 $$x_T(t) = \sum\limits^\infty_{k=-\infty}x(t+kT)$$